Sinn Fein refuses to clarify why IRA member Pearse McAuley was 'not a republican' and doesn't deserve a tricolour

-Sinn Fein refuses to clarify why IRA member Pearse McAuley was 'not a republican' and doesn't deserve a tricolour on his coffin
+Sinn Fein ducks question of why it doesn't think Provo killer Pearse McAuley is a real republican - and why he doesn't deserve a tricolour on his coffin

 and live on Freeview channel 276

-The claim was made by senior party member Pearse Doherty, following McAuley’s funeral last week in Strabane which saw his coffin draped in a tricolour, with a black beret and gloves on top – the traditional trappings of an IRA funeral.

-McAuley had killed Garda Jerry McCabe during a robbery of a post office van in a Co Limerick village in June 1996.

-Father of five Mr McCabe was shot dead with an AK47 by the raiders, who also shot his colleague multiple times (though he survived).
+Father of five Jerry McCabe was shot dead with an AK47 by a team of robbers, who also shot his police colleague multiple times (though he survived).

-The robbery came a few months after the IRA had ended its ceasefire that had been in force since 1994.
+The robbery came just a few months after the IRA had ended its ceasefire, which had been in force since 1994.

-McAuley had previously escaped from jail where he was serving time for an IRA murder plot.
+McAuley had previously escaped from jail where he had been serving time for an IRA murder plot.

-When he was released from his sentence for the McCabe killing in 2009, he went on to stab his wife – a Sinn Fein councillor – during Christmas 2014.
+Caught and jailed for the McCabe murder, when he was released from his sentence in 2009 he went on to stab his wife – a Sinn Fein councillor – during Christmas 2014.

-He was jailed again, but freed from that sentence in 2022, and then died 10 days ago at home in Strabane.
+He was jailed again, but was freed in 2022, and then died 10 days ago at home in Strabane.

 In widely-reported comments this week, Pearse Doherty – a Donegal TD and Sinn Fein’s finance spokesman – said McAuley had nothing to do with Sinn Fein for “many, many, many years”.“And in the eyes of republicans, he’s not a republican,” Mr Doherty added.